 Seesaw is described as a “learning loop between students, teachers, and families.”
 It is a great platform that can act as a one-stop for digital learning.
 It can also easily be used in a regular classroom with ease.

 Teachers create a roster.
 Parents can be linked to just their student’s accounts.
 Students are also taught how to use their own accounts.
-And one really cool element is that teachers can MOVE items from a student account to student account in case things are accidentally placed incorrectly.
+And one really cool element is that teachers can MOVE items from a student account to a student account in case things are accidentally placed incorrectly.

 Seesaw is a great communication platform and learning platform in one.
 Students can get assignments on this platform.
 They can complete tasks digitally and turn them in.
 Moreso, they can complete activities with paper and pencil and manipulatives and take a picture to show work.
 They can build portfolios for parents and students to see.
 And so much more.